 The navigational design of the web Sinaiticus interface encourages a close attention to one image of one page of Codex Sinaiticus at a time, highlighting the discrete nature of the digital image artifacts made from the parchment codex.
 The discreteness and high surface area of this fragmented approach can be seen in contrast with the web interface for the digital images of the Great Isaiah Scroll 1QIsaa I discussed in a previous chapter.
 The Isaiah Scroll web interface foregrounds the continuity of the roll and the relationship of each image to the roll as a whole.
 As a user navigates through the roll or zooms in on a piece of the manuscript, the location within the whole of the roll is never lost.
 In the web interface of Codex Sinaiticus, the focus is on close analysis of one page at a time.
 There is very little in the way of contextualizing each page in the whole codex and there is no attempt to emulate or material-media translate the turning of pages in the codex, as many other electronic book platforms attempt.
-As can be seen in the defensive comments offered by Peter Robinson, a member of the Codex Sinaiticus Scholarly Edition Working Party, in his reflections on the production of this important interface, the project team had a decidedly scholarly focus, hoping to facilitate close engagement with this historic bible.
+As can be seen in the critical comments offered by Peter Robinson, a member of the Codex Sinaiticus Scholarly Edition Working Party, in his reflections on the production of this important interface, the project team had a decidedly scholarly focus, hoping to facilitate close engagement with this historic bible.
 The high surface area approaches of digitization and interface design focused on small bits of the manuscript afford this kind of close engagement with the digital artifacts that comprise this web bible interface.
 This high surface area approach to affording close study of Codex Sinaiticus outweighs the decrease in surface area brought about by the digital reassembly of the codex in one interface.

 Transcription

 In the info bubble connected to the transcription block of the Codex Sinaiticus web interface, the text reads, “The transcription is a letter-by-letter electronic version of the text in the Codex Sinaiticus.”
 Peter Robinson suggests that the production of this electronic transcription of Codex Sinaiticus could be considered “as remarkable an achievement as Gutenberg’s Bible.”
 Though this electronic transcription has not attained the historical importance or impact of Gutenberg’s Bible, it is nonetheless a critical part of this bible interface.
 As I have said from the beginning of this analysis, the digital images of the codex pages remain the central organizing principle of this bible interface and the transcription process is no exception.
-The transcription block provides three main features for the user, a translation of the scripta continua into discrete words with spaces, the ability to navigate the digital images by clicking on any word in the transcription or vice versa, and hyperlinked pop-up boxes indicating any scribal activity on the page.
+The transcription block provides three main features for the user, a translation of the scripta continua into discrete words with spaces, the ability to navigate the digital images by clicking on any word in the transcription or vice versa, and hyperlinked pop-up boxes indicating any scribal activity on the page, such as marginal notes, deletions, and emendations.
 The electronic transcription presented to the user in the web interface is derived from a detailed dataset encoded to locate each word of the transcription in its appropriate spot on the reconstructed columnar page and to map each word to the corresponding position of the word or feature on the digital image.

 Extensible Markup Language (XML) was used for the encoding of this positional and image alignment data.
 XML is a markup language that uses tags to signal the hierarchy and attributes of elements in a data set.
 For example, in the XML of the Codex Sinaiticus transcription, we find tags for page, column, line, and word, among others.
 Here is a sample of the final XML used for a small portion of a page of the manuscript.